Tampa Nursing Home Abuse & Neglect Attorneys

 - Bruises, cuts, and bedsores

-What Can You Sue a Nursing Home For?
+What Can You Sue a Nursing Home For in Tampa?

 Nursing homes owe their residents a safe and attentive living space that cares for all their needs and health concerns.
 You can sue a nursing home for violating those rates in a way that could have been avoided and that resulted in your elderly loved one’s injury.
 When the harm is done unintentionally, it is caused by neglect.
 If it was intentionally inflected, then it is abuse.